bharlow058/AEEEM-and-other-SDP-datasets/README.md

   * go to [Jython](http://www.jython.org) to download and install Jython
   * choose Jython 2.7 as your python interpretor or add Jython into bash_profile file
   * done!

 # Limitation
-No Scipy, Scikitlearn....as you know
+No Scipy, Scikitlearn....as you know they are based on C/C++ libraries